CesarBianchi/LRSUploadEngine/README.md

 # LRSUploadEngine

-LRSUploadEngine is a part of LRSBackup Solution, responsible to perform upload files and make all comunications with cloud public providers, as Amazon AWS, Azure and Oracle Cloud.
+LRSUploadEngine is a part of LRSBackup Solution, responsible to perform upload files and make all comunications with cloud public providers, as Amazon AWS, Azure and Oracle Cloud, working in pair with LRSManager.
 Important Notice: Coming soon, I'll add Google Cloud Storage also.
-Nowadays, just Amazon AWS are fully avaiable.
+Nowadays, just Amazon AWS are fully available.

 ## Getting Started (for developers)
 All code about LRSUploadEngine are available in **/src** directory and all libraries dependency are available in pom.xml file.